GeoDataHub/GDH-Examples/README.md

-# GDH-WMS
+# GDH
 ### How to use:
 Replace apikey section with your apikey.
-API keys can be aquired from https://www.geodatahub.eu/ For current API endpoints the key can be retrieved from here https://gdh-portal.reach-u.com.
+API keys can be acquired from https://www.geodatahub.eu/ For current API endpoints the key can be retrieved from here https://gdh-portal.reach-u.com.

 ### NOTE
-Current URLs do not target geodatahub.eu but instead the testing enviorment gdh-api.reach-u.com.
+Current URLs do not target geodatahub.eu but instead the testing environment gdh-api.reach-u.com.
 Geodatahub.eu apikey will not work unless URLs are changed.

 ## Services
 ### Web Map Service (WMS)